Xasmedy/BetterCommands/README.md

 > Unban every IP a player has.

-This bot is made for mindustry.ddns.net [Discord](https://discord.gg/6gaRWsp).
+This bot is made for *mindustry.ddns.net* [Discord](https://discord.gg/6gaRWsp).
-If you want to use our plugin, you need to give credits to mindustry.ddns.net in your server, else you are a bad person.
+If you want to use our plugin, you need to give credits to it in your server, else you are a bad person.

 ## How to use